-A discussion and consensus vote by participating states in December 2014 resulted in the final EEs for science (Dynamic Learning Maps Essential Elements for Science, 2015), with a revision to the introduction in June 2015 to specify the timeframe for the Phase 1 version.
-These EEs were then used to develop the test blueprints and the Phase 1 DLM science assessments.
+A discussion and consensus vote by participating states in December 2014 resulted in the final EEs for science (Dynamic Learning Maps Essential Elements for Science, 2015).
+These EEs were then used to develop the test blueprints and the DLM science assessments.
 The EEs are presented with tables by grade band (i.e., elementary, middle school, high school) and domain (i.e., physical science, life science, Earth and space science) in a format that contains core idea, sub-idea (topic), state standard for the general education group (using NGSS language), the description of the EE by LL (Target, Precursor, Initial), as well as connections to SEPs, CCCs, and DLM English language arts and mathematics EEs.
 The connections to specific English language arts and mathematics map nodes were excluded (i.e., the Initial Precursor linkage level), but connections to English language arts and mathematics EEs identified from the NGSS Connections are included.